JosephHeydorn/MakeCode-Tutorials/docs/projects/Traffic-Signal-2-Diving-Deeper.md

 ## Step 5

 Lastly for our final part we want to copy the three blocks again.
-Placing them above the last pause statement.
+Placing them above the last pause block.
 No lets change P8's value to 0 and P1's value to 1.
 This will turn the light yellow!

 ## Step 6